frozenprocess/Tigera-Presentations/2023-03-30.container-and-Kubernetes-security-policy-design/04.best-practices-for-securing-a-Kubernetes-environment/readme.md

 Enabling HostEndpoint
 ===

+Use the following command to enable host endpoint policies.
 ```bash
 kubectl patch kubecontrollersconfiguration default --type=merge --patch='{"spec": {"controllers": {"node": {"hostEndpoint": {"autoCreate": "Enabled"}}}}}'
 ```

+If you are following the tutorial on Windows use the following command in PowerShell:
 ```powershell
 kubectl patch kubecontrollersconfiguration default --type=merge --patch='{\"spec\": {\"controllers\": {\"node\": {\"hostEndpoint\": {\"autoCreate\": \"Enabled\"}}}}}'
 ```